Faculty and Staff

 Dr. Glenn Ledder has been on the NCUWM Organizing Committee since 2005 and is currently a Co-Chair.
 His research area is mathematical modeling in the physical and biological sciences, and he is also a national leader in efforts to develop undergraduate mathematics curricula for biology students.
 He has mentored a total of 35 undergraduate research students, including REU Site student groups in the summers of 2002, 2003, 2006, 2010, and 2014.

-Taran Funk is a fourth-year graduate student at UNL working in commutative algebra, advised by Dr. Thomas Marley.
+Taran Funk is a fifth-year graduate student at UNL working in commutative algebra, advised by Dr. Thomas Marley.
 Taran earned his M.S. in mathematics from DePaul University in 2014.
 In his free time, Taran enjoys hiking, playing video games, and reading fiction.
-This is his first year serving on the NCUWM organizing committee.
+This is his second year serving on the NCUWM organizing committee.

-Erica Musgrave is a third-year graduate student at UNL studying commutative algebra, advised by Alexandra Seceleanu and Mark Walker.
+Erica Hopkins is a fourth-year graduate student at UNL studying commutative algebra, advised by Alexandra Seceleanu and Mark Walker.
 She received her B.S. in mathematics from Saint Mary’s College of California in 2016.
 While in undergrad, Erica was greatly impacted when she attended NCUWM.
 She is very excited to now be able to give back to the conference and help it continue to impact female mathematicians.
-This is her first year on the NCUWM organizing committee.
+This is her second year on the NCUWM organizing committee.

-Marla Williams is a fifth-year graduate student studying topology under Dr. Alex Zupan and Dr. Mark Brittenham.
+Marla Williams is a sixth-year graduate student studying topology under Dr. Alex Zupan and Dr. Mark Brittenham.
 She graduated in 2013 from Willamette University, where she majored in mathematics and minored in American ethnic studies.
 Aside from math, she enjoys reading, running, and knitting.
-This is her first year on the NCUWM organizing committee.
+This is her second year on the NCUWM organizing committee.